-UAE provides different business related jurisdictions that can accommodate individuals and companies of different choices.
+UAE provides different business-related jurisdictions that can accommodate individuals and companies with different choices.
 The investors are allowed to establish their business in mainland, free zone and offshore areas.
-There are thousands of small investors and big companies that are taking advantage in one of these locations according to their business requirements.
+There are thousands of small investors and big companies that are taking advantage of one of these locations according to their business requirements.

-Mainland UAE is completely different from other business areas as foreign entrepreneurs are not allowed to hold more than 49% shares of their company (51% shares have to be transferred to a local Emirati) in mainland UAE and also due to implementation of several taxes and many other restrictions that are also laid in companies located in UAE mainland.
+Mainland UAE is completely different from other business areas as foreign entrepreneurs are not allowed to hold more than 49% shares of their company (51% shares have to be transferred to a local Emirati) in mainland UAE.
+Apart from that, investors and entrepreneurs face difficulties also due to implementation of several taxes and many other restrictions that are also laid in companies located in UAE mainland.

 Following are important differences that distinguish between free zones and offshores present in UAE:

-- The first major difference between the two business entities is the recent implementation of value added tax (VAT) in UAE.
+- The first major difference between the two business entities is the recent implementation of value-added tax (VAT) in UAE.
 Previously, both these jurisdictions were enjoying complete exemption of taxes.
 But now, only 20 free zones are exempted from VAT and the tax is implemented on all the other free zones.
-In contrast, there is still no VAT and other taxes applied on offshore companies.
+In contrast, there is still no VAT and other taxes applied to offshore companies.

-- Shareholders and employees of a free zone company can easily get UAE residence visa.
-On the other hand, offshore companies can’t provide any employment visas.
+- Shareholders and employees of a free zone company can easily get UAE residence visas and employment visas.
+On the other hand, offshore companies are not eligible to apply for any employment visas.

-These are few important differences between offshore and free zone jurisdictions.
+These are a few important differences between offshore and free zone jurisdictions in UAE.
 Both these locations provide favorable business opportunities for respective types of businesses.
 If you want to establish your company in either of the two jurisdictions (free zone or offshore), you can consult Riz & Mona Consultancy via our email address email@example.com or landline # 971-4-5586339.
-We have years of experience in successful establishment and running of numerous businesses in both these jurisdictions in UAE.
+We have years of experience in successful establishment and running of numerous businesses in both these business-friendly jurisdictions in UAE.